aaa-blog/aaa-blog.github.io/_posts/2024-06-18-dem-data-gov-p1.md

 <!-- more -->

-###### As DG has evolved it has enabled enterprises to achieve business led view of data landscape.
+###### As DG has evolved, it has enabled enterprises to achieve business led view of data landscape.
 We will explore more on implementation strategies & available tooling in future.

 <!-- more -->